VFIntel Insights

 The Renter's Financial Identity Doesn't Travel

-Mortgage history travels.
-Auto loan history travels.
-96.5 percent of rent payments produce no credit signal.
-When AI agents begin executing lease transactions, they will present whatever financial identity exists.
+Mortgage and auto loan history travel, yet 87 percent of rent payments produce no credit signal.
+When AI agents begin executing lease transactions, they present whatever identity exists.
 In rental, it is thin and stationary.

 Read the piece